requests/toolbelt/docs/adapters.rst

 however, the user needs to make a request with the IP address, they cannot actually verify a certificate against the hostname they want to request.

-To accomodate this very rare need, we've added :class:`~requests_toolbelt.adapters.host_header_ssl.HostHeaderSSLAdapter`.
+To accommodate this very rare need, we've added :class:`~requests_toolbelt.adapters.host_header_ssl.HostHeaderSSLAdapter`.
 Example usage: